HARVEY F. FRIEDMAN ATTORNEY AT LAW

 Transfer on Death Deeds

 The New York State Real Property Law has been amended by the addition of new section 424.
-Section 424 introduces the use of a Transfer on Death Deed (TOD) and will take effect on 7/19/24.
+Section 424 introduces the use of a Transfer on Death Deed (TOD) and took effect on 7/19/24.

 The main benefit of the TOD deed is that property does not have to pass through the probate process to transfer to its beneficiaries.